 Caring for our loved ones as they age is never easy.
 There are tons of factors that can make it taxing physically, mentally, financially, and more for both the caregiver and the one receiving care.
 This has always been the case, but with the emergence of COVID-19, things have only gotten more difficult.
-Many of us, especially caregivers for older adults, are feeling a real sense of burnout due to Coronavirus, also referred to as pandemic fatigue.
-Today we will be covering pandemic fatigue in more detail, recommending coping strategies, and discussing care options at StoneGate Senior Living.
+Many of us, especially caregivers for older adults, are feeling a real sense of burnout due to the Corona virus, also referred to as pandemic fatigue.
+Today we will be covering pandemic fatigue in more detail, recommending coping strategies, and discussing care options.

 What is Pandemic Fatigue?

 When we began seeing increased COVID-19 rates in the United States back in March, many people stayed home as much as possible to slow the spread and protect those they live with, especially those in vulnerable populations like older adults.
 Seven months later, it often feels less urgent to stay home, despite higher rates of COVID-19 than ever in the U.S. People are coping with the loss of their loved ones, jobs, or housing, and many live in a constant state of anxiety about getting sick.

 One group of people that are hit especially hard by the Corona virus spikes are caregivers of older adults, as they risk their lives, and the lives of their aging loved ones, every time they have to leave the home while COVID-19 rages on.
 Many of these caregivers still have to go to work to support their own kids, and relief has been hard to come by in recent months.